 Call ValidationTreatment (CVT) - This is a logical function that likely is an application server function for applying anti-spoofing mitigation techniques once the signature is positively or negatively verified.

 TN Certificate Repository – This represents the publically accessible store for HTTPS access to public key certificates.

+SKS – Secure Key Store a logical place to store private keys for authentication service to access.
+(TODO: investigate distribution of private keys through PKCS#8 objects or through CMS package defined in RFC5958)

 SHAKEN call flow